Add a little character and charm to your garden and landscaping with a DIY Obelisk Trellis.

 - Measuring tape & pencil or pen

-First you’ll want to seal all your copper pipes with a spray paint sealer.
-I’m using Rust-oleum’s Tripe Thick Glaze.
-Be sure not to handle the pipes without gloves while transporting them, and spraying them, or you’ll leave smudges.
+Spray the pipe with a clear spray paint sealer like Rust-oleum’s Tripe Thick Glaze.
+Be sure not to handle the pipes without gloves while transporting or spraying them.
+The oils from your fingers will leave marks.
 And trust me, you don’t want to have to use a chemical to clean the pipes before spraying them…I tried that, and it just tarnished under the spray a day later (nope, lemons didn’t work either…they still tarnished a day later).

 Next you’ll mark each wooden leg at 6″ increments (right in the middle) starting from the angled feet up.